eosnetworkfoundation/product/transactions/read-only/parallel.md

 ```

 ### Requests Starvation Discussion
-- Comparing with executing all requests in the single main thread, offloading read-only transactions to a separate thread pool makes the time needed to process read-only transactions available for `write operations` and `read operations`, resulting more operations are processed.
+- Comparing with executing all requests in the single main thread, offloading read-only transactions to a separate thread pool makes the time used to execute them available for other operations, resulting more operations are processed.
-- We are most concerned about starvation of block sync operation.
+- We are most concerned about starvation of NET `signed_block` message.
 Its priority is medium, which is higher than the majority of read operations.
 When `read window` is switched to `write window`, if the front operation in the write window queue is block sync, it is likely to be selected for execution.
-The worst case is a block sync at the front of the queue right before the execution window is switched to read-window.
-Configuring a small `read-only-read-window-ms` would reduce the waiting time for block sync.
-Another point is `write window` is switched to `read window` if there are read-only transactions in the read-only transaction queue; this means the main thread has already saves the time requried to executing those read-only transactions.
-The block sync is processed earlier than it would be in the existing single thread approach otherwise.
+The worst case is a `signed_block` at the front of the queue right after the execution window is switched to `read window`, resulting in the `signed_block` message waits for the whole duration of `read window`.
+Configuring a small `read-only-read-window-ms` would reduce the waiting time for `signed_block`.
+Furthermore, `write window` is switched to `read window` only when there are read-only transactions in the read-only transaction queue; this means the main thread has already saved the time required to executing those read-only transactions.
+The `signed_block` is processed earlier than it would be in the existing single thread approach otherwise.
+- Other operations not safe to read-only transactions are `compute_transaction` (low priority), `push_transaction` (low), `push_transactions` (low), `send_transaction` (low), `send_transaction2` (low), `push_block` (medium_low), `set_whitelist_blacklist` (medium_high), `schedule_protocol_feature_activations` (medium_high), `packed_transaction` (low).
+Those operations with low priority would not be scheduled even allowed to, if operations safe to read-only transactions are queued. `set_whitelist_blacklist` and `schedule_protocol_feature_activations` are not used frequently, `send_block` mostly not used (can be deprecated).
 - In `read window`, whenever read-only transaction queue becomes empty, `read window` is switched to `write window`.
 This helps to process any write operations earlier if they are available.
-- To prevent read-only transactions from stuck in `read window` and `write operations` from stuck in `write window` for too long, `read-only-write-window-ms` and `read-only-read-window-ms` should be configured to small numbers, especially when `read-only-transaction-threads` is set to be big.
+- To prevent read-only transactions from stuck in `read window` and prevent `write operations` from stuck in `write window` for too long, `read-only-write-window-ms` and `read-only-read-window-ms` should be configured to be small numbers, especially when `read-only-transaction-threads` is set to a big number (which results in more read-only transactions can be executed in shorter time).
 This promotes rapid toggling of the two windows and reducing starvation.

 ## Thread Safety In Read Window